tdworowy/kindle_highlights/md/Kafka_on_the_Shore_(Murakami_Haruki).md

       “Not necessarily.
 Symbolism and meaning are two separate things.
 I think she found the right words by bypassing procedures like meaning and logic.
 She captured words in a dream, like delicately catching hold of a butterfly’s wings as it flutters around.
 Artists are those who can evade the verbose.”
 “So you’re saying Miss Saeki maybe found those words in some other space – like in dreams?”
 “Most great poetry is like that.
 If the words can’t create a prophetic tunnel connecting them to the reader, then the whole thing no longer functions as a poem.”

+      “‘The pure present is an ungraspable advance of the past devouring the future.
+In truth, all sensation is already memory.’”
+Hoshino looked up, mouth half open, and gazed at her face.
+“What’s that?”
+“Henri Bergson,” she replied, licking the semen from the tip of his penis.
+“Mame mo memelay.”
+“Pardon?”
+“Matter and Memory.
+You ever read it?”

+      “This time I decided to take on a familiar shape, that of a famous capitalist icon.
+I was toying with the idea of Mickey Mouse, but Disney are particular about the rights to their characters.”

+      “As I’ve explained, I don’t have any form.
+I’m a metaphysical, conceptual object.
+I can take on any form, but I lack substance.
+And to perform a real act, I need someone with substance to help out.”

+      “The stone itself is meaningless.
+The situation calls for something, and at this point in time it just happens to be this stone.
+Anton Chekhov put it best when he said, ‘If a pistol appears in a story, eventually it’s got to be fired.’
+Do you know what he meant?”
+“Nope.”
+Colonel Sanders sighed.
+“I didn’t think so, but I had to ask.
+It’s the polite thing to do.”

+      “What Chekhov was getting at is this: necessity is an independent concept.
+It has a different structure from logic, morals or meaning.
+Its function lies entirely in the role it plays.
+What doesn’t play a role shouldn’t exist.
+What necessity requires does need to exist.
+That’s what you call dramaturgy.
+Logic, morals or meaning don’t have anything to do with it.
+It’s all a question of relationality.
+Chekhov understood dramaturgy very well.”

+      “At any rate, you – and your theory – are throwing a stone at a target that’s very far away.
+Do you understand that?”
+I nod.
+“I know.
+But metaphors can reduce the distance.”
+“We’re not metaphors.”
+“I know,” I say.
+“But metaphors help eliminate what separates you and me.”
+A faint smile comes to her as she looks up at me.
+“That’s the oddest pickup line I’ve ever heard.”

+      “Actually getting closer to a metaphorical truth?
+Or metaphorically getting closer to an actual truth?
+Or maybe they supplement each other?”

+      “How about you?”
+I say.
+“Am I in love, do you mean?”
+I nod.
+“In other words, you’re daring to get personal and ask about the anti-social romance that colours my warped, homosexual, Gender-Identity-Disordered life?”

+      “Anyone who falls in love is searching for the missing pieces of themselves.
+So anyone who’s in love gets sad when they think of their lover.
+It’s like stepping back inside a room you have fond memories of, one you haven’t seen in a long time.
+It’s only a natural feeling.
+You’re not the person who discovered that feeling, so don’t go trying to patent it, OK?”

+      At length he gave what might have been a sigh, stood up, opened the window and stuck his face out.
+All that was visible was the rear of the building next door.
+A shabby, miserable sort of building.
+The kind where shabby people spent one shabby day after another doing their shabby work.
+The kind of fallen-from-grace sort of building you find in any city, the kind which Charles Dickens could spend ten pages describing.

+      Perhaps most people in the world aren’t trying to be free, Kafka.
+They just think they are.
+It’s all an illusion.
+If they really were set free, most people would be in a real pickle.
+You’d better remember that.
+People actually prefer not being free.”